Berger101/Battleships-Game/README.md

 cd battleships-game
 ```

-**Activate the virtual environment in your terminal**
+**Install the Required Dependencies**

 ```console
 pip install -r requirements.txt
 ```

 **Open the Game**
-- Open the index.html file in your preferred web browser.
-You can do this by double-clicking the file or right-clicking and choosing "Open with" your browser.
+- Run the game by executing the `python run.py` script in your preferred Python environment.

 **Enjoy the Game**
-- You are now ready to enjoy the Monster Slaying Game on your local machine!
-Feel free to explore the game interface, battle monsters, and test different strategies.
+- You are now ready to enjoy the Battleships Game on your local machine!
+Feel free to explore the game interface, sink enemy ships, and test different strategies.

 ## Credits